-Dr. Donna Karno teaches in the on-campus BS program, the off-campus BS program, and the MS Ed. in Early Childhood degree program.
+Dr. Donna Karno teaches in the on-campus Bachelor's program, the off-campus Bachelor's program, the MS Ed. in Early Childhood degree program, and the MS Ed Instructional Technology collaborative degree program.
 Since entering the profession of early childhood education, she has worked in many different capacities including as a consultant, lead teacher, and preschool director.
 She brings all of these experiences to the classroom as a way to connect the academic with field work.
-With an MA in political science and teaching experience in social science, she has a particular interest in fostering social science curriculum.
-Donna’s research interests include exploring how the readable/writable web can be used by teachers and students to deepen inquiry and encourage democratic education.
+Dr. Karno is involved in teaching and research using digital technologies in the early childhood profession on the local, state and national levels.
+With an MA in political science and teaching experience in post-secondary social science, Dr. Karno maintains an active interest in public policy.

-Dr. Williams arrived at UMF in 2012 and teaches the following courses: ECH 150 Introduction to ECE, ECH 232 Social Science Curriculum, ECH 440 Children, Families, and Communities, ECH 450 Senior Research Seminar, ECH 535 Play, and ECH 538 Collaboration with Families and Communities.
-Her scholarship examines the effectiveness of homevisiting programs, parent involvement, the support needs of new parents, and the benefits of service learning.
-She has received grants from the March of Dimes, the Massachusetts Department of Education, and the American Association of Colleges and Universities.
-She also serves as editor of Annual Editions: The Family, a McGraw-Hill publication.
+Dr. Williams arrived at UMF in 2012.
+She teaches ECH 150 Introduction to ECE, ECH 232 Social Science Curriculum, ECH 250 Infants and Toddlers, ECH 440 Children, Families, and Communities, ECH 450 Senior Research Seminar, ECH 535 Play, ECH 538 Collaboration with Families and Communitiesn and ECH 541 Capstone Research.
+She also coordinates the Infant-Toddler Playgroup Program.
+Her scholarship examines homevisiting programs, parent involvement, the support needs of new parents, toddler curriculum, and service learning.
+She has received grants from the March of Dimes, the MA Department of Education, and the American Association of Colleges and Universities.
+She serves as editor of Annual Editions: The Family (McGraw-Hill).
 Prior to arriving at UMF Dr. Williams worked as an early intervention teacher, an afterschool program coordinator, and a research consultant to early childhood programs and school districts in Massachusetts and Maryland.